gluesql/glues/README.md

   - When you modify notes or directories, Glues will automatically sync changes with the specified remote repository.

   To see how notes and directories are stored using Git, you can refer to the [Glues sample repository](https://github.com/gluesql/glues-sample-note).
+* **MongoDB**:
+  - MongoDB storage allows you to store your notes in a MongoDB database, providing a scalable and centralized solution for managing your notes.
+  - You need to provide the MongoDB connection string and the database name.
+Glues will handle storing and retrieving notes from the specified database.
+  - This option is ideal for users who prefer a centralized storage solution or need robust, reliable data storage.

 ## Roadmap